CarstenAgerskov/skill-the-cows-lists/README.md

+## Skill Remember The Milk
-# Mycroft skill for Remember The Milk
+Mycroft skill for "Remember The Milk"

+## Description
 This skill adds [Remember The Milk](https://www.rememberthemilk.com/) support to [Mycroft](https://mycroft.ai/).
 The skill use Remember The Milk's [rest interface](https://www.rememberthemilk.com/services/api/).
 This project is still in its early phases, two things to be aware of: